-Filter Selection
+Bandwidth Selection

-J900 (or J901) controls filtering of the Aux A/D input.
-With J900 (or J901) removed, there is no filtering on this input.
+J900 (or on some boards J901) controls the bandwidth of the Aux A/D input.
+With J900 (or J901) removed, there is no filtering on this input and the -3 dB bandwidth is greater than 300 kHz.

 With J900 (or J901) in place (the default setting), a single pole RC filter is used to limit noise into the A/D. The nominal cutoff frequency of this filter is 20 Hz.

-Note that source impedances greater than 1 k $\Omega$ will appreciably lower this cutoff frequency.
-When the Aux A/D input is driven by a source with an output impedance of 1 M $\Omega$ , the frequency cutoff will be less than 0.25 Hz.
+Note that source impedances greater than 1 k Ω will appreciably lower this cutoff frequency.
+When the Aux A/D input is driven by a source with an output impedance of 1 M Ω , the frequency cutoff will be less than 0.25 Hz.